 The linked websites in this resource are not under the control of SEAMEO INNOTECH.
-While the links may be active as of the time of publication, third party sites may undergo changes in terms of names and server location, content, and even deletion of web pages without warning, thus, causing broken links and missing files.
-Moreover, SEAMEO INNOTECH cannot be held liable for damages to any computer system accessing linked resources.
-If you encounter such cases, please inform SEAMEO INNOTECH by sending an email to the MT4T Project team at si\mt4t@seameo-innotech.org.
+While the links may be active as of the time of publication, third party sites may undergo changes in terms of names and server location, contents, and even deletion of web pages without warning, thus causing broken links and missing files.
+Moreover, SEAMEO INNOTECH cannot be held liable for any harm done to any computer system accessing linked websites in this material.
+If you encounter such cases, please inform SEAMEO INNOTECH by sending an email to si mt4t@seameo-innotech.org.